Moving to Italy: Tips for a smooth journey

 → Optimize your gas bill

-Expats should also anticipate initial expenses such as deposits, furniture, and unexpected fees.
+Expats should also budget for initial expenses such as security deposits, furniture purchases, and unexpected costs.

 Take control of your money, without the stress.